 I couldn’t refuse this small boon and waved him inside, while I examined the street to recall what remained of the East Village from twenty years ago.

 In truth very little.

 Back then East Village resembled ancient Rome a week after the Goths had sacked the city.
-Apartment buildings had been let run to ruin by indebted landlords.
-Other tenements had been torched for insurance and the rest were rattraps overrun by cockroaches.
+Apartment buildings had been left to ruin or torched for insurance by indebted landlords.

 “It’s only a little bit down the block,” Alice pleaded with an Appalachian accent.
-Speaking in tongues was one of her many gifts.
+Speaking in tongues was one of young actress' gifts.

 “I don’t care if it was five feet.
 I’m not going another inch.”
 The driver pulled over to the curb.

 “Thanks a lot.”
-We unloaded our stuff onto the sidewalk and I tipped him a dollar.
+We unloaded our bags onto the sidewalk and I tipped him a dollar.

 “You said a good tip, when you got into the cab.”